Skip to Content

 • Stroke: Sleep deprivation increases blood pressure, the leading risk factor for strokes.

-• Obesity: Getting less than seven hours of sleep each night has been linked to higher body mass index (BMI), contributing to numerous cardiovascular and metabolic problems.
+• Obesity: Getting fewer than seven hours of sleep each night has been linked to higher body mass index (BMI), contributing to numerous cardiovascular and metabolic problems.

-• Type 2 Diabetes: A lack of sleep can worsen glucose metabolism.
-An excess of blood glucose can damage blood vessels, negatively affecting cardiovascular health.
+• Type 2 diabetes: A lack of sleep can worsen glucose metabolism.
+Excessive blood glucose can damage blood vessels, negatively affecting cardiovascular health.

-“Fortunately, there are a lot of methods for improving sleep, and most don’t require much effort,” said Dr. Kapphahn.
+“Fortunately, there are a lot of methods for improving sleep, and most don’t require much effort,” Dr. Kapphahn said.
 “Making a few minor adjustments to your daily routine can make all the difference.”

 Here are a few suggestions for improving your sleep habits: